hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

 Bash Shell
 ==========

-Syntax specifics may differ from other shell flabours (ksh,csh) but fundamental concepts are the same.
+Bourne Again Shell.
+Syntax differs from other shells (ksh,csh,zsh) but fundamental concepts are the same.

 Navigation
 ----------